pascalschumann/job-shop-scheduler-microservice/README.md

 ## Known bugs
 - Naming convention: Since the scheduler is ported from C#, there some naming issues e.g. methods start with capital letter.
-- /schedules api is not working yet (controller impl issues)
+- /schedules api is not working yet (graph issues)

 ## Build, run Tests & operate
 - Build<br>